What Are Sexually Transmitted Infections (STIs)?

 Treatment

-Chlamydia can be treated when found early.
-It can be cured with antibiotics.
-If you have it, tell your partner right away.
+If you have chlamydia, tell your partner right away.
 Because people often don’t have symptoms, those diagnosed with chlamydia should ask their partners to get tested.
 In some places, a person with chlamydia may also be given treatment to give to their sexual partner.

 Prevention